You can’t mitigate a risk you don’t know about. Here are eight ways to identify your organization’s potential risks and better prepare to manage them.

 What to Do Once You Identify Your Risks

-Now that you have your list of risks and you’ve analyzed how they impact your organization, their likelihood, and their larger context, it’s time to get to work managing those risks.
+Now that you have your list of risks and have analyzed how they impact your organization, their likelihood, and their broader context, it’s time to get to work managing them.
 Here are a few resources for tackling risk management:

 While you can’t eliminate all risks, you can take steps to minimize risk and get as close as possible to complete protection with common risk mitigation strategies. | Create a Risk Management Plan